Beragee Bomb

-Beragee Bomb is a 2013 Indian Meitei language comedy film directed by O. Gautam and written by Laishram Santosh.
+Beragee Bomb is a 2013 Manipuri comedy film directed by O. Gautam and written by Laishram Santosh.
 It stars Gurumayum Bonny, Leishangthem Tonthoi, Loya, Suraj Sharma Laimayum and Edwin Soibam.
 The movie was released on 31 August 2013 at MFDC with a Red Carpet Event, hosted by WOL Media for the first time in Manipuri cinema.
 The official trailer of the film was released by WOL Media on 18 August 2013.

 A sequel to the film titled Moreh Maru was produced by RT Motion Pictures and released in 2016.

-Synopsis
+Plot

 Mani and Thoibi decides to elope one day.
 Manibabu, who constantly threatens Thoibi, learns about it and starts chasing them.
 As a series of unforeseen events unfolded, the eloping lovebirds and Mani's friends Mangal and Ahenba find themselves hooked around a bomb discovered in a scooter they took from a college parking area.
 Finally, Mani, Mangal and Ahenba end up eloping with their girlfriends on the same day.